stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `ContractName`: reserved

-  `Permission_id`: for multisign, the value is in [0, 9], 0 is owner，1 is witness, 2-9 is active.
+  `Permission_id`: for multisign, the value is in [0, 9], 0 is owner，1 is executive, 2-9 is active.

   ```java
   message Contract {